Insider Career Guides

 How to Prepare Before You Ask

 If you are going to request a referral, your professional house needs to be in order.
-A referrer's first thought is, "Will this person make me look good?"
+A insider's first thought is, "Will this person make me look good?"

 • Optimize Your Resume for the Specific Role: Do not send a generic resume.
 If you are applying for a Frontend Engineering role, highlight your experience with React, state management, and performance optimization (like Core Web Vitals).
 Remove the clutter.